syncs-usyd/syncs-constitution/constitution.rst

 Name
 ----

-The name of the Society shall be the Sydney Computing Society (SYNCS), hereinafter referred to as "the Society".
+The name of the society is the Sydney Computing Society (SYNCS), hereinafter referred to as "the Society".

 Aims
 ----

-1. "The Society" is not for profit, meaning the assets and income of the Society shall be applied solely in furtherance of the aims of the society and no portion shall be distributed directly or indirectly to the members of the Society except as bona fide compensation expenses incurred on the behalf of the Society.

-2. The aims of the Society shall be to:
+1. The aims of the Society are to:

-   1. Provide a forum in which members can interact and network with other like-minded individuals;
+   1. provide a forum in which members can interact and network with other like-minded individuals;

-   2. Further interest in the use of information technologies;
+   2. further interest in the use of information technologies;

-   3. Assist members to participate fully in university life;
+   3. assist members to participate fully in university life; and

-   4. Facilitate contact between members, academic staff and industry representatives.
+   4. facilitate contact between members, academic staff and industry representatives.

+2. The aims, activities and practices of the Society must be consistent with the Student Association Policy 2020 and Student Association Procedures 2021 of the University of Sydney (hereinafter referred to as "the University").

 3. The Society will undertake the following activities to achieve its aims:

-   1. Social activities, including (but not limited to) barbecues, games and movie events;
+   1. social activities, including but not limited to barbecues, first year camps, industry social events, end of year functions, and games events;

-   2. Programming competitions and programming practice sessions;

-   3. Workshops, seminars and forums relating to topics in information technologies, including (but not limited to) new and upcoming technologies, and careers;
+   2. technical activities, including but not limited to programming competitions, programming practice sessions, programming help desks, hackathons, capture the flags, workshops and seminars relating to topics in existing or emerging information technology;

+   3. industry activities, including but not limited to site tours, careers fair, diversity events, alumni networking events, careers workshops and seminars; and

-   4. Websites, online forums and other electronic resources.
+   4. websites, online forums and other electronic resources.

 Membership
 ----------

-1. The classes of annual membership shall be:
+1. The classes of annual membership of the Society are:

    1. Ordinary membership

-      All members of the University of Sydney Union shall be eligible for Ordinary Membership of the Society.
-Any Ordinary Member shall hold one vote at all meetings and elections of the Society at which they are present.
+      All current students enrolled in the University are eligible for Ordinary Membership of the Society.
+Any current Ordinary Member will be eligible to hold Executive positions and hold one vote at all meetings and elections of the Society at which they are present, except as provided in sub clause 9.3 of this Constitution.

    2. Associate membership

-      Persons other than those who qualify for Ordinary Membership may have Associate Membership conferred upon them by an Ordinary Meeting of the Society.
+      Persons other than those who qualify for Ordinary Membership may have Associate Membership conferred upon them by an Executive Meeting of the Society.
 Associate Members are not eligible to hold Executive positions, vote in elections or vote at meetings of the Society.

+2. Members of the Society must not engage in any behaviour that may be deemed bullying, harassment, or discrimination under the Bullying, Harassment and Discrimination Prevention Policy 2015 of the University.

+3. The Society must at all times:

+   1. maintain a written membership list; and

+   2. have at least 10 current students of the University as members.

+4. There must be no membership fee, but members may be asked to contribute to cover the cost of events either for each individual event or annually.

-2. Upon payment of a subscription fee, a person shall be deemed an Ordinary Member or Associate Member of the Society and henceforth be bound by this Constitution.
+5. Upon successful submission of a membership form, a person is deemed an Ordinary Member or Associate Member of the Society and henceforth be bound by this Constitution.

-3. The subscription fees for membership shall be:

-   1. Ordinary Membership: $0;
-   2. Associate Membership: $0.
+6. A person ceases to be a member of the Society if the person:

+   1. is no longer a current student of the University; or

+   2. dies; or

+   3. resigns membership; or

+   4. is expelled from the Society following the procedure in sub clause 3.7 of this Constitution.

+7. A member of the Society may have their membership terminated after the following procedure is followed:

+   1. A complaint may be made to the executive committee of the Society by any person for reasons including but not limited to:

+      1. that a member of the Society has wilfully acted in a manner prejudicial to the interests of the Society; and

+      2. that a member of the Society has refused or neglected to comply with sub clause 3.2 of this Constitution.

+   2. The executive committee may refuse to deal with a complaint if it considers the complaint to be trivial or vexatious in nature.

+   3. The executive committee may decide to deal with a complaint and:

+      1. must cause notice of the complaint to be served on the member concerned;

+      2. must give the member at least fourteen (14) clear days from the time the notice is served within which to make submissions to the executive committee in connection with the complaint;

+      3. must take into consideration any submissions made by the member in connection with the complaint;

+      4. may, by ordinary resolution: that is, a resolution carried by a simple majority of those present and eligible to vote, expel the member from the Society if it is satisfied that the facts alleged in the complaint have been proved and the termination is warranted in the circumstances; and

+      5. must within seven (7) clear days after any executive action is taken, cause written notice to be given to the member of the action taken, of the reasons given by the executive committee for having taken that action and of the member’s right of appeal under sub clause 3.7.d of this Constitution.

+   4. Any member of the Society who believes they have been wrongly expelled may appeal to the executive committee by lodging with the Secretary a notice to that effect within 7 days after notice of the resolution is served on the member, during which expulsion does not take effect.
+The executive committee will arrive at the final resolution of the matter at a General Meeting,

 The Executive
 -------------